venkywarriors/Generic-functions-Selenium-java/TestNG.md

  }
 }
 ```
-### :dart: Skip few cases Without using annotation and Using preserve-order in the testng.xml file
+### :dart: Skip few cases Without using annotation/Using preserve-order in the testng.xml file
 Without using annotation , we can skip few cases in selenium testing by following the script in testng Suite

 With Include Option: